Emails and Decentralized Protocols

 - You don't have to

-- An excellent recommendation from the original discussion on HN was to use ImprovMX as an outgoing email server.
+- An excellent recommendation from the original discussion on Hacker News was to use ImprovMX as an outgoing email server.